smangham/stellaris-deficit-penalties/README.md

 If you like this, you might also like:
 [list]
 	[*][url=https://steamcommunity.com/sharedfiles/filedetails/?id=1355094979]Claims Decay - Dynamic Diplomacy:[/url] Friendly empires will renounce their claims on each other over time.
 Diplomatic Grants makes neutral empires do it too.
+	[*][url=https://steamcommunity.com/sharedfiles/filedetails/?id=2618464838]Deficit Penalties - Reasonable Reductions:[/url] Makes the penalties for going into deficit scale gradually with the size of the deficit.
 	[*][url=https://steamcommunity.com/sharedfiles/filedetails/?id=1417954591]Gateway Icons - Construction Notification:[/url] Gateway construction sites appear on the galaxy map just like broken gateways.
 	[*][url=https://steamcommunity.com/sharedfiles/filedetails/?id=1319264195]Loyal Subjects Have Nothing to Fear (from the Colossus):[/url] Loyal vassals and tributaries no longer suffer opinion penalties when you crack a planet.
 [/list]